 Estimated Expenses

+All amounts below are estimated CSU tuition and fees, living and personal expenses, and expenses for dependents and presented in USD.
 The CSU Board of Governors reserves the right to increase tuition and fees at any time.
-All amounts below are estimated CSU tuition and fees, living and personal expenses, and expenses for dependents and presented in USD.
 These estimates may vary according to your living arrangements, major, marital status, and lifestyle.
-To avoid financial stress, please see our note at the top of the student employment page.
-ISSS cannot help you pay for your living expenses, health insurance, fees, tuition, or books and supplies, so please plan accordingly.
+ISSS cannot help you pay for your expenses, so please plan accordingly.

 ESTIMATED EXPENSES TO ATTEND CSU 2025-26